-20+ years of research, Dr Gilbert Bernier performed is graduated studies in Molecular Biology at Montreal University where he characterized the gene mutated in the mouse neurological disorder dystonia musculorum.
+20+ years of research, Dr. Gilbert Bernier performed is graduated studies in Molecular Biology at Montreal University where he characterized the gene mutated in the mouse neurological disorder dystonia musculorum.
 In 1997, he moved to the Max‐Planck Institute of Biophysical Chemistry in Germany to study developmental biology of the retina.
 Since 2001, he is heading the laboratory of stem cell and developmental biology at Maisonneuve‐Rosemont Hospital to exploit the potential of human pluripotent stem cells for the study and treatment of neurodegenerative diseases.
 Dr Bernier has also contributed to the characterization of Polycomb group proteins function in brain cancer, DNA repair, and premature ageing.
 He is Associate Professor at the Neuroscience Department of Montreal University since 2012.

-Hugues Beauregard, MD
+Hugues Beauregard, MD FRCP(M) CSPQ (E)

 Jean-François Bélanger, MD